-- The gate judge must be so placed that he can properly observe the terrain or the gates and course sections which he is to oversee, near enough to be able to take prompt action, but distant enough not to hinder the competitor. - Organizers are obliged to outfit the gate judges so that they are readily identifiable.

-The method of identification or clothing should be of such color as not to be

-- confused with a gate flag. - The gate judge should be in their location well before the start of the run.
-It is advisable for the organizers to provide some form of nourishment during the run. - Any equipment necessary to permit the gate judge to perform his assigned duties should be provided.
+- The gate judge must be so placed that he can properly observe the terrain, gates and course sections which he is responsible.
+He should be near enough to be able to take prompt action, but distant enough not to hinder the competitor. - Organizers are obliged to outfit the gate judges so that they are readily identifiable.
+Identification or clothing should be of a color that will not be confused with a gate panel. - The gate judge must be in their location well before the start of the run.
+Organizers should provide gate judges with protective clothing against adverse weather where necessary and should provide some form of nourishment during the run. - Any equipment necessary to permit the gate judge to perform his assigned duties should be provided.